-Right from the first day, First Year Seminar (FYS) helps you meet other students, connect with the faculty, and become part of the Elms community.
+Welcome to life as a college student!
+Right from the first day, First Year Seminar helps you meet other students, connect with faculty members, and become part of the Elms community.

 All first-year students are required to complete the Common Read book, and engage in writing and discussion during the First Year Seminar class; beyond First Year Seminar, the selection also is used in upper-level courses to enrich discussion and encourage inquiry.
 Throughout the academic year, the college will hold related events, from panel discussions and community exploration to presentations from invited speakers.

 William Gilbert has been a social worker for over 25 years as a clinician, administrator, and educator.
 He received his MSW from Boston College and his Ph.D. in social work from the University of Connecticut.
 He has worked at several social service agencies in Connecticut serving in both administrative and clinical positions, including 15 years in the addictions field.
 He also currently works at Griffin Counseling LLC as a private practice therapist.
 His dissertation was titled “Correlates of Recovery from Substance Use Disorders.”
 His primary research interest is the investigation of factors affecting recovery from substance use disorders.
 He is married with three adult children and three dogs.

 In addition to being a practicing local attorney and full-time instructor, Professor Murray coordinates the criminal justice and legal studies internships.
 She has international training in law as well as a strong background in business management.
 Professor Murray is active in local government and the community through her association with the St. Thomas More Society, Junior Achievement, the American Bar Association, the Massachusetts Bar Association, the Hampden County Bar Association, the West Springfield Rotary Club, the West Springfield Council on Aging, the West Springfield Community Preservation Committee, Holyoke Community College advisory board, and the Putnam Vocational Technical High School criminal justice advisory board.

 Jill Bigos, M.S.